Palm Beach International Airport (PBI)

 - The controllers at PBI will be specific with runway crossing instructions.

-- Ensure you readback all runway crossing instructions [with call sign].
+- Ensure you readback all runway crossing instructions including your call sign.

 Departure/Takeoff